JakeLove/Impetus/README.md

     Model accuracy: 76.40%
     Model loss: 0.58180064445501

 No hyperparameters were tuned at this stage, the model parameters have been picked pretty much at random.
-The ESN performs a little better than the NN but not significantly.
+If the dataset was larger I would claim that the ESN performs a little better than the NN, but it isn't.
 The accuracy displayed is the accuracy for a single digit of the PIN, so an 80% accuracy to classify a single-digit results in approx a 40% accuracy to classify the entire PIN.
 Not mind-blowing, but significantly better than 0.01% by random guess.

 # Improvements

 - Train and test on a much larger range of people
 - Tune those hyperparameters.
-- Look at treating the problem as a regression problem (how far left/right was the press, how far up/down) then bin the values into categories.
+- Look at treating the problem as a regression problem (how far left/right was the press, how far up/down) then decode these values to PIN locations.
 - Remove the need to know the touch even timings